Winston-Lin/dziganto.github.io/_posts/2017-7-21-Python-Deep-Learning-Frameworks-2.md

 ## An Aside
 If you're not sure which libraries you have installed, do the following:
-- Check your conda libraries `conda list`
+- Check your conda libraries: `conda list`
-- Check your pip libraries `pip freeze`
+- Check your pip libraries: `pip freeze`

 ## Summary
 All three were incredibly easy to install and configure; I didn't run into a single major issue.
 I give a slight edge to PyTorch for leveraging conda and Python 3.
 TensorFlow, in my opinion, runs a very close second because it builds with Python 3 but relies on pip instead of conda.
 Theano captures the third spot.
 It leverages conda for the installation process but requires Python 2.7 due to one of its dependencies.